-AWSInit image-name instance-type key-name [--size size] AWSInit manages AWS cloud instances.
+AWSInit image-name instance-type key-name [--size size]

+AWSInit manages AWS cloud instances.
 It starts new cloud instances when needed, or reuses previously started cloud instances if all arguments are identical.
 It will take care to pass the IP and username that should be used with the new cloud instance to AMSjobs.
 The hostname field of the queue is ignored, the username field of the queue is used and can be used to override the username returned by ASWInit.
 Currently ASWInit always returns ubuntu as username.

+image-name

-image-name The name of an AMI image (optionally using wildcards), or the id of an AMI image.
+The name of an AMI image (optionally using wildcards), or the id of an AMI image.
 If multiple images match the one with the latest creation date will be used.
 The search is for AMI images owned by you (self) or by SCM.
-You can use wildcards to get the latest adf versions: adf to get the latest, or adf2019.2 to get the latest adf2019.2xx instance-type The instance-type to use (see the AWS documentation.
-Note you may use \$options in the AWSinit line to specify the actual instance-type key-name The name of your key as known by AWS (should have been created in step 1a)
+You can use wildcards to get the latest adf versions: adf to get the latest, or adf2019.2 to get the latest adf2019.2xx instance-type size (optional)

+The instance-type to use (see the AWS documentation.
+Note you may use \$options in the AWSinit line to specify the actual instance-type the size of the disk space in GB yes

+The name of your key as known by AWS (should have been created in step 1a)